DelegateIt/GatorCore/README.md

 # GatorCore
-The core backend product for DelegateIt
+The core tools for DelegateIt developers